spielmanlab/aa_models_bl/README.md

 > Fleshed out description coming soon!!!

-> Note that this repository uses [git LFS](https://git-lfs.github.com/) to manage CSV data files.
-To contribute, you should install the extension.

 ### Project goal
 Assess the reliability of protein empirical models for inferring divergence.
 Due to existing empirical rates in matrices, we may expect them to be biased estimators.